-Bethany's Wish at CCLG is raising funds to support research into Wilms' tumours, and in particular high risk, relapse and refractory Wilms' tumours.
+Bethany's Wish at CCLG is raising funds to support research into Wilms' tumours, and in particular high risk, relapsed and refractory Wilms' tumours.

 Bethany was a happy and healthy child that enjoyed dancing, smiling and holidays.
 She never had any health complaints until she turned four, when her mum noticed that her tummy appeared to be slightly swollen.
 This was put down to a healthy appetite and Bethany did not complain of any pain or discomfort and had no other symptoms.

 When a mum from her school (who's little boy had suffered from a childhood cancer called neuroblastoma) commented on Bethany's tummy a few weeks later, we decided to take her to her GP to investigate, thinking it was maybe perhaps an allergy or an intolerance.
 It was then that our world fell apart when she was diagnosed with a stage 3 intermediate risk Wilms' tumour (in the right kidney) in April 2009.

 To hear that your child has cancer is the single most hardest thing to try and comprehend, you never think it could happen to you.
 Children don't get cancer, let alone my brown eyed, curly haired little girl.

 However, Bethany without complaining and forever with a smile, proceeded to take chemotherapy, a kidney removal and radiotherapy all in her stride, continuing with school and dancing and seeing all her friends.
 In November 2009 all her scans were clear and we hoped and prayed that we could put the awful ordeal in the past and move on.